Welcome to RED²

 The Radiological Engineering, Detection, and Dosimetry (RED²) Laboratory in the Department of Nuclear Engineering at Texas A&M University is led by Dr. Shaheen Dewji.
 The RED² Laboratory’s research focuses on harnessing both computational capabilities in Monte Carlo radiation transport modeling and experimental measurements for applications in radiation detection, radiation protection, dosimetry, health physics, and nuclear materials accounting.

 Computational Dosimetry: Research activities include the development of dose coefficients using age/sex-specific anthropomorphic computational phantoms and radionuclide biokinetic models for occupational nuclear workers, members of the public, nuclear medicine, space, defense, and emergency response.
+Innovative approaches harnessing Monte Carlo and hybrid radiation transport methods, as well as machine learning capabilities, are greatly enhancing radiation dosimetry science in these fields.

 Nuclear Safety, Security & Nonproliferation Policy, and Nuclear Knowledge Management: Research activities include evaluation of nuclear safety, security, and nonproliferation policy, including low dose regulation, nuclear safeguards and nonproliferation, emergency response, nuclear forensics (and here), and nuclear knowledge management (and video here).